WZGX: Falling silent, then return to the air

 Bar Broadcasting president Pedro Zamora reported to the FCC that his broadcast facility was vandalized on July 15, 2013, and both WZGX and sister station WJHX (620 AM) were temporarily silent.
 On November 4, 2013, the FCC granted WZGX special temporary authority to remain silent.
 Under the terms of the Telecommunications Act of 1996, as a matter of law a radio station's broadcast license is subject to automatic forfeiture and cancellation if they fail to broadcast for one full year.
 On September 9, 2014, the FCC notified Bar Broadcasting that their failure to resume broadcasting had led the Commission to cancel the station's license.
 The FCC deleted the WZGX call sign from its database on October 28, 2014.
 However, the station resumed broadcasting in December of the same year.

 Effective November 29, 2017, Bar Broadcasting sold WZGX to Lyle Reynolds' Red Mountain Ventures, LLC for $200,000.
+On March 12, 2024, Red Mountain Ventures sold the station to Roscoe Miller’s Autaugaville Radio for $20,000, where it would become a simulcast station as part of a statewide Spanish language radio network, Radio Estrella Alabama, alongside WALQ in Montgomery and WOAB in Dothan.